What is an Ad frequency?

 A good ad frequency metric effectively balances message delivery without causing ad fatigue.
 There is no ideal add frequency since it varies by campaign goal and industry.
 A frequency of 3-5 is often effective for brand awareness campaigns.
 It ensures visibility without overwhelming the audience.
 In more conversion-focused campaigns, a slightly higher frequency may be needed.
 It is enough for the user to see an ad around 5-7 times to encourage action.
 Higher frequencies might be more acceptable in FMCG.
 The reason is shorter purchase cycles.
 Meanwhile, a lower frequency might be preferable in high-value sectors like automotive or luxury goods.
 This will maintain exclusivity and prevent audience fatigue.

-Ready to track your Ad frequency automatically?
+Our key templates to track Ad frequency